-Based on the stage in which the visitor is, the first set of segmentation will happen within your marketing automation tool.
-If your visitor becomes your lead, then you can start with nurturing campaigns based on its buyer’s stage.
+Based on the visitor’s stage, the first set of segmentation will happen within your marketing automation tool.
+If your visitor becomes your lead, you can start with nurturing campaigns based on its buyer’s stage.

-However, if the visitor continues to remain anonymous, you can retarget it with more relevant content, track its behavior with the help of demographic segmentation and browsing pattern, and create more targeted content.
+However, suppose the visitor continues to remain anonymous.
+In that case, you can retarget it with more relevant content, track its behavior with the help of demographic segmentation and browsing patterns, and create more targeted content.

 The first search result is an ad from LinkedIn, clicking on which will take you to the LinkedIn marketing solutions page to create LinkedIn ads.
 This page contains all the details and CTA buttons for a new visitor to get started from here.

-What kind of dynamic content you will send when you will send, and how many times you will send – all these depend on lead activity and proper dynamic model for segmentation.
-If your contacts are not segmented automatically based on all the minute changes that happen in their buying stages or personas, you can never build a content marketing strategy that will leverage your overall ROI.
+What kind of dynamic content will you send, or when you send it, and how many times you should send it- all these depend on the lead activity and proper dynamic model for segmentation.
+Suppose your contacts are not segmented automatically based on all the minute changes that happen in their buying stages or personas.
+In that case, you can never build a content marketing strategy that will leverage your overall ROI.

 Without segmentation, content strategy cannot work; visa-versa

-Below is a visual showing how dynamic user segmentation, targeting and positioning impacts a B2B digital marketing strategy.
-Digital marketing is encompassing new channels to connect with the target audience on a personal level so that they can create better segments for higher engaging automation campaigns.
-You HAVE to know more about your target audience to design relevant contents and create appropriate marketing campaigns.
+Below is a visual showing how dynamic segmentation, targeting, and positioning impact a B2B digital marketing strategy.
+Digital marketing encompasses new channels to connect with the target audience on a personal level so that they can create better segments for higher engaging automation campaigns.
+You HAVE to know more about your target audience to design relevant content and create appropriate marketing campaigns.

 Source: Smart Insights

-Apart from this, dynamic content requires a lot of A/B testing, proper support of visuals and a simple language that users can easily connect with.
+Apart from this, dynamic content requires a lot of A/B testing, proper support of visuals, and a simple language that users can easily connect with easily.
 Each lead goes through five gradual stages before they come in contact with a sales representative: